Our Verdict

 Canada Goose has a reputation for durability, and we'd expect this jacket to last long enough to earn its keep if you need it, outlasting most other jackets.
 If you're likely to find yourself in biting winds and bitter temps on a featureless polar plain with shades of white stretching to the horizon, it's an easy decision.
 But it could also be a great companion for snowmobilers sitting still in negative temps or anyone in extreme latitudes who refuses to let the weather keep them inside.

 You'll also have to consider your own environmental and ethical values.
-Coyote populations are doing well, but you'll have to be okay with trapping one unless you wait till 2022 to buy your jacket.
-Canada Goose is working towards compliance with the Responsible Down Standard and hopes to be fully certified this year.
+Coyote populations are doing well, but you'll have to be okay with trapping one to buy this jacket.
 Most of their jacket production occurs in Canada, and they claim a zero-tolerance policy against human rights abuses.

 What Other Winter Jackets Should You Consider?

 It is likely worth the cost for anyone who truly needs this jacket, and there is no better option.
 If you rarely, if ever, expect to be outside for extended periods in temperatures dropping into the negative double digits, it's a lot of money and more jacket than you would realistically need.
-A similar but less aggressively warm winter jacket is the Fjallraven Nuuk.
+Similar but less aggressively warm winter jackets include the Fjallraven Nuuk and The North Face Arctic Parka.